AlanXia0118/MNIST_DIY/README.md

 # Predicting
-A pre-trained model is provided for in My_mnist_model you to implement recognition directly. this
+A pre-trained model is provided for in 'My_mnist_model' you to implement recognition directly.